prakhar10-python/UI-Automation-WebdriverIO/README.md

-## Appium Automation testing for the flutter EXACT App
+## Appium Automation testing for the App Testing
 ###### -----------------------
 #   *** Requirements ***
 ###### -----------------------